 in mood or weight loss or gain.
 (These also are signs of other conditions too, though,

-such as depression or eating
+such as depression

 Signs that you or someone you know may have a drug or alcohol addiction include: